AgentBoo/django-hyakunin-isshu/django/lab-book.md

 * one-to-one association models inheritance <br>
     * not correct for the author-poem use case (author has one poem - poem belongs to an author)
-    * one-to-one signifies inheritance, almost as if an author basically is a poem (author is a basis for a poem and a poem is a subclass of author and extends it) <br>
+    * one-to-one signifies inheritance, where author basically is a poem (author is a basis for a poem and a poem is a subclass of author and extends it) <br>
 https://docs.djangoproject.com/en/2.0/topics/db/examples/one_to_one/ <br>
 https://stackoverflow.com/questions/25206447/when-to-use-one-to-one-relationships-in-django-models